I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlfreeextracreateparameter.md

 <p>None</p>

 ## -remarks
-<p>If the ECP context structure to be freed is still attached to an ECP list, it must first be detached from the list by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544339">FltRemoveExtraCreateParameter</a> routine before the <b>FsRtlFreeExtraCreateParameter</b> routine can free it.</p>

-<p>If a cleanup callback routine of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff551124">PFSRTL_EXTRA_CREATE_PARAMETER_CLEANUP_CALLBACK</a> was defined for the given ECP context structure, this callback routine is invoked upon deletion of the ECP context structure.  </p>

-<p>If the ECP context structure to be freed is still attached to an ECP list, it must first be detached from the list by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544339">FltRemoveExtraCreateParameter</a> routine before the <b>FsRtlFreeExtraCreateParameter</b> routine can free it.</p>
+<p>If the ECP context structure to be freed is still attached to an ECP list, it must first be detached from the list by the <a href="..\fltkernel\nf-fltkernel-fltremoveextracreateparameter.md">FltRemoveExtraCreateParameter</a> routine before the <b>FsRtlFreeExtraCreateParameter</b> routine can free it.</p>

-<p>If a cleanup callback routine of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff551124">PFSRTL_EXTRA_CREATE_PARAMETER_CLEANUP_CALLBACK</a> was defined for the given ECP context structure, this callback routine is invoked upon deletion of the ECP context structure.  </p>
+<p>If a cleanup callback routine of type <a href="..\ntifs\nc-ntifs-pfsrtl-extra-create-parameter-cleanup-callback.md">PFSRTL_EXTRA_CREATE_PARAMETER_CLEANUP_CALLBACK</a> was defined for the given ECP context structure, this callback routine is invoked upon deletion of the ECP context structure.  </p>

 ## -requirements
 <table>